Learn about actual and potential costs

 How risky is the Contract Filling Services supply chain?

-Supply chain risk for contract filling services is moderate.
+Supply chain risk for contract filling services has been moderate in the three years to 2019.
 Key first tier inputs include plastic bottles, metal cans and containers and packaging machinery.
-While there is a relatively low risk of supply disruptions, the majority of first and second tier suppliers pose a medium to high level of risk...
+While there is a relatively low risk of supply disruptions, the majority of first and second tier suppliers pose a...
 Subscribe to learn more.